About me

 Erin, Founder of Journeyer, smiling in New Mexico with mountains in the background.

-In 2018, I went to Peru for the first time and began learning from my teacher, Ricardo Amaringo, head shaman and co-founder of Nihue Rao Centro Espiritual, a renowned retreat and training center in the Amazon Jungle.
+So in 2018, I began traveling to the Amazon Jungle in Peru to study within the Shipibo tradition with my teacher, Ricardo Amaringo, head shaman and co-founder of Nihue Rao Centro Espiritual, a renowned retreat and training center in the Amazon Jungle.

 Ricardo has over 45 years of experience with Ayahuasca and is widely regarded as a leading expert in the field.
 You can learn more about him and Nihue Rao in Dr. Joe Tafur's book The Fellowship of the River: A Medical Doctor's Exploration into Traditional Amazonian Plant Medicine, an account of his life and journey co-founding Nihue Rao with Ricardo and Canadian artist Cvita Mamic.